KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 Where:
 * `pProfile` is a pointer to the `VpProfileProperties` structure specifying the queried profile.
-* `pNext` is a `pNext` chain of Vulkan device feature structures (with or without including `VkPhysicalDeviceFeatures2`)
+* `pNext` is a `pNext` chain of Vulkan device feature structures (with or without a `VkPhysicalDeviceFeatures2` feature structure).

-If the `pNext` chain contains a Vulkan device feature structure for which the profile defines corresponding feature requirements then the structure is modified to include those features.
-Other fields of the Vulkan device feature structure not defined by the profile will be left unmodified and structures not defined in the profile will be ignored (left unmodified as a whole).
+If the `pNext` chain contains a Vulkan device feature structure for which the profile defines corresponding feature requirements, then the structure is modified to include those features.
+Other fields of the Vulkan device feature structure not defined by the profile will be left unmodified, and structures not defined in the profile will be ignored (left unmodified as a whole).

 #### Query profile device properties